mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 - :ref:`N_Data <knowledge-base-n-data>` - Network Data Field

+.. _knowledge-base-can-segmentation:

-Segmentation on CAN - TODO
+Segmentation on CAN
 -------------------
+Segmentation rules that are specific for CAN and DoCAN are described in this chapter.

-.. _knowledge-base-unsegmented-message-transmission:
+.. _knowledge-base-can-unsegmented-message-transmission:

 Unsegmented message transmission
 ''''''''''''''''''''''''''''''''